 When the transfer is not provided, there may be different options.
 The place and time of the meeting is agreed in advance with the host party.
 In this case, the child independently passes all the necessary procedures at the airport and goes to the agreed place.
 You must have an invitation from the school and an emergency number to contact you.
 If more than 30 minutes have passed, and the meeting for some reason has not yet taken place, it is worth dialing the emergency service number.
 You can also contact the help desk (if the meeting is scheduled at the airport) and ask for help with finding a greeter.
 When the level of spoken English of a child is insufficient for communication, it makes sense to prepare a sign in advance with the text of a request for help in this situation.

 Is it possible to order an escort on board?

-Many airlines provide flight support services for children under 12 years of age.
+Many airlines provide flight support services for children from Primary schools under 12 years of age.
 This means that the company's employees take responsibility for the child, starting from the check-in procedure, during the flight itself and until the moment of handing him over to the person who meets him.
 It is important to note that air carriers have a limit on the number of escorts, so you need to order such a service no later than 48 hours before departure.

 How to integrate into your studies?

 On the first day after the arrival of new students, the school organizes a test for them to determine the level of English proficiency in order to distribute the children into groups.
 Children are also informed about the general rules of staying at school, instructed, told about the program and plans for the upcoming training.